-There is nothing better than a German Streusel Cake with Vanilla Pudding with a cup of coffee or tea.
+There is nothing better than a German Streusel Cake with Vanilla Pudding combined with a cup of coffee or tea.
 This is an authentic and proven German cake recipe.
-Streusel means "crumbles" and in English that would be a "Crumble Cake".
-The German Streusel cake is very easy to make and if you don't want to use the packaged pudding, you can make the pudding from scratch.
-The Dr Oetker pudding that is available in the USA is flavored artificially (unfortunately).
+Streusel means “crumbles” and in English that would be a “Crumble Cake”.
+The German Streusel cake is very easy to make and if you don’t want to use the packaged pudding, you can make the pudding from scratch.
+The Dr Oetker pudding that is available in the USA is flavored artificially (unfortunately), so you might want to get the original version made in Germany.
 Happy Baking!

 250 g flour

 1 dash salt